6 feet

 A King-Size Bed

-Interesting Fact: The king-size bed was introduced in the 1940s specifically to accommodate America’s growing preference for larger sleeping spaces.
-Before this innovation, the largest standard size was the double bed, measuring just 54 inches wide a full 22 inches narrower than today’s king.
+Interesting fact: The king-size bed debuted in the 1940s to satisfy America’s growing appetite for more sleeping space.
+Before that upgrade, the biggest standard option was the double bed at just 54 inches wide, a whole 22 inches narrower than today’s king.
+Progress sometimes looks like extra mattress.

 4. A Yoga Mat